mknx/smarthome/logic.md

 # Introduction

-Logic items within SmartHome.py are simple python scripts, which should be placed in <code>/usr/local/smarthome/logics/</code>.
+Logic items within SmartHome.py are simple python scripts.
+SmartHome.py expects the logic scripts in <code>/usr/local/smarthome/logics/</code>.

 # Basic Structure

-The most important object to use is 'sh' for the smarthome object.
-It contains every detail about your smarthome.
-You could access your items, plugins and basic functions of SmartHome.py.
+The most important object is 'sh'.
+This ist the smarthome object.
+It contains every detail about the smarthome.
+With this object it is possible to access all items, plugins and basic functions of SmartHome.py.
-To get the value of an item just call the name of it: <code>sh.area.item()</code>.
+To get the value of an item call the name of it: <code>sh.area.item()</code>.
 And to set a new value: <code>sh.area.item(new_value)</code>.
 <pre>#!/usr/bin/env python
 # put on the light in the living room, if it is not on
 if not sh.living_room.light():
     sh.living_room.light('on')
 </pre>
-It is very important that you always access the items with parantheses ()!
-Otherwise errors could accure.
+It is very important to access the items always with parantheses ()!
+Otherwise an errors could accure.

-You could iterate over `sh` and the item objects.
+It is possible to iterate over `sh` and the item objects.
 <pre>
 for item in sh:
     print item